Analysis: Beijing snuggles up with friends, seeks to break US-led 'clique' | ExBulletin

 Analysis: Beijing snuggles up with friends, seeks to break US-led ‘clique’

-China is strengthening ties with autocratic partners like Russia and Iran, as well as economically dependent countries in the region, while using sanctions and threats to try to break alliances the United States is building against. it.
+BEIJING (Reuters) – China is strengthening ties with autocratic partners like Russia and Iran, as well as economically dependent regional countries, while using sanctions and threats to try to break alliances that states- United are building against it.

+FILE PHOTO: The US and Chinese flags are seen before a meeting between senior defense officials from the two countries at the Pentagon in Arlington, Virginia, US November 9, 2018.
+REUTERS / Yuri Gripas

 Worryingly for Beijing, diplomats and analysts say, the Biden administration has forced other democracies to toughen up to a rising and more globally assertive China on human rights and regional security issues like the disputed South China Sea.

-After last month’s heated discussions between top U.S. and Chinese diplomats in Anchorage, Beijing also appeared to engage more urgently with countries like Russia, Iran and North Korea, which are also on the wrong side.
+After heated discussions in recent months between top US and Chinese diplomats in Anchorage, Beijing has also appeared to engage more urgently with countries like Russia, Iran and North Korea, which are also on the wrong side.
 US sanctions.

 COLD COMFORT

-Days after the Alaskan meeting, China’s top diplomat, State Councilor Wang Yi, received Russian Foreign Minister Sergey Lavrov, who called on Moscow and Beijing to push back what he called the ideological agenda of the West.
-Read more
+Days after the Alaskan meeting, top Chinese government diplomat State Councilor Wang Yi received Russian Foreign Minister Sergei Lavrov, who called on Moscow and Beijing to push back what he called l ideological agenda of the West.

-A week later, Wang flew to Iran and signed a 25-year economic pact, which, according to Renmin University professor Shi Yinhong, “effectively exposes all Chinese companies participating in direct US sanctions. or indirect “.
+A week later, Wang flew to Iran and signed a 25-year economic pact, which Renmin University professor Shi Yinhong said effectively exposes all Chinese companies participating in direct US sanctions or indirect.

 China is also courting its economically dependent neighbors.
-Wang has welcomed foreign ministers from Indonesia, Malaysia, the Philippines, Singapore and South Korea to Fujian Province in southeast China in recent weeks.
+Wang has hosted foreign ministers from Indonesia, Malaysia, the Philippines, Singapore and South Korea in the Chinese province of Fujian in southeast China in recent weeks.

 Li said Beijing would keep promises to help those countries jumpstart their economies after the COVID-19 pandemic, which would make them think twice before siding with the United States.